chunhho/CS411/CS411Project2/ReadME.txt

 CS411 Project 2 Syntax Analyzer:

 This program runs on a linux environment and it requires flex and yacc/bison to be installed.
+The shift-conflict information can be read in y.output after running the make -f CS411P2Makefile.mk command.

 Type the following commands to execute this program: